When Is the Best Time

 Open from 10 am - 5 pm in the summer.

-8 Swimming in Lake Forggennsee with Views of Neuschwanstein
+8 Swimming in Lake Forggensee with Views of Neuschwanstein

-It took us three years to find the best place for swimming in the emerald Lake Foggensee next to a campground.
-Lake Foggen is an artificial dam that was flooded for the first time in 1954.
+It took us three years to find the best place to swim in the emerald Lake Forggensee next to a campground.
+The lake is an artificial dam that was flooded for the first time in 1954.
 The melted water from the winter is collected here.
 Only from 1.6. to 15.10. the lake is totally filled.

 After that, the water is continuously drained for the downstream hydroelectric power plants.
-One looks for the lake in vain in winter and finds only a grey moonscape.
+In winter, one looks for the lake in vain and finds only a grey moonscape.
 Do you like to know the location?
 Maybe you will find us at this place next summer.
 We are here a couple of times a year.
 Parking Google Maps It is a 400 m walk on a wide path along the lake to get to this swimming spot.
-Soak in the beauty and the magic of Lake Foggensee, Neuschwanstein Castle, and the Bavarian Alps.
+Soak in the beauty and the magic of Lake Forggensee, Neuschwanstein Castle, and the Bavarian Alps.

 9 To Be on Fire With King Ludwig II